 This tool is generally most effective when used in conjunction with other generalization and graphic conflict resolution tools.
 Here are some tips to help you use these tools with other layers and other tools in a workflow:

 - Understand that input feature classes will be modified—This tool does not create new output road feature classes but instead modifies the input feature classes directly.
-It is strongly recommended that you make a copy of input feature classes before processing to preserve their original state.
+It is recommended that you make a copy of input feature classes before processing to preserve their original state.

 - Remove extraneous features first—Depending on the density of the building distribution, it is best to remove very small or cartographically insignificant buildings first if they aren't appropriate for the final output scale.
 This creates more space to resolve conflicts and generally produces better results.
 This can be done using a layer definition query or a selection to remove polygon buildings below a certain size or point or polygon buildings that meet additional criteria.

 - Establish feature hierarchy directly—The optional Hierarchy Field parameter is used to identify the relative importance of buildings.
 More significant buildings will take precedence at the expense of less significant ones.
 Less significant buildings are more likely to be moved or hidden to accommodate important buildings.
 A hierarchy value of 1 indicates the most important buildings; higher integer values indicate progressively less significant buildings.
 For best results, don't apply more than five classes of hierarchy across the dataset.
 A more detailed classification increases processing time and makes it more difficult for the tool to achieve sensible solutions to densely distributed buildings.
 All input layers are assessed collectively for feature hierarchy, so each layer must contain a field of the same name, using the same classification values.
+The data type of the field must be short or long integer.

 - Establish feature hierarchy automatically—The Hierarchy Field parameter is optional for the Resolve Building Conflicts tool.
 If it is not specified, buildings are assigned a relative importance internally based on the perimeter of the building and proximity to barriers.
 Perimeter is used rather than area to give more prominence to buildings that were specifically captured with high building footprint detail.
 Keep this in mind if you choose to simplify building footprints prior to resolving building conflicts.
 Larger buildings closer to more than one barrier are assessed as more significant than smaller buildings relatively far from a barrier.
 The Hierarchy Field parameter can be used effectively with a partially populated Hierarchy field; the significant buildings on a map can be attributed with a hierarchical value, and all other features (with a NULL value) will have relative significance internally calculated.

 - Force specific features to remain visible—A hierarchy value of 0 forces the visibility of features, ensuring that they are not flagged for masking in the Invisibility field.
 These buildings are considered locally important, so the visibility and positioning of nearby buildings may be compromised more than they would if the building was not forced to remain visible.
-Hierarchy 0 buildings can still be transformed (moved, rotated, resized) to resolve conflicts and match other required parameters.
+Hierarchy 0 buildings can still be transformed (moved, rotated, or resized) to resolve conflicts and match other required parameters.

 - Size requirements—All point buildings, and only polygon buildings that meet the Minimum Allowable Building Size parameter value (that is, have both bounding box sides less than or equal to the value) are oriented.
 This includes those buildings that have been enlarged to the minimum building size value.
 Larger buildings are not oriented.
 Buildings forced to remain visible (hierarchy = 0) are oriented only if they meet the size requirements.